-This may seem a difficult question to answer as it may trigger other questions, such as: What is abstract art?
-How to understand it?
+What is abstract art seems a difficult question to answer as it may trigger other questions, such as: How to understand it?
 What is its purpose?
 Why do people like abstract art?
 Why do people pay so much money for these types of paintings?

 This is the language of feelings – an entirely different type of language in itself.
-Because of that, many people when they see one of my abstract painting for the first time, for example, they may feel confused by it.
+Because of that, many people when they see one of my abstract paintings for the first time, for example, may feel confused.
 Many people are not familiar with the language of feelings because nobody actually teaches the language of feelings.

 Abstract art purposely breaks all the rules of what we have been taught to believe is good art.
 And that is what I find quite fascinating about it as it follows no rules, yet you can create a fantastic piece of artwork.

 The Universal Language of Feelings

 All forms of art try to evoke emotions and this is very obvious with abstract art, particularly non-representational art.

 Abstract art is a different language and may not be easy, but it is not that difficult.
 It is much more universal than many people may think.
 It does not necessarily use words, in most cases, and it is left open for the viewers’ interpretations, not the artist’s.

 It is an expression made visible by a form, which attempts to translate the unfamiliar subject of the art.
 Humans’ intrinsic quest is always to create meaning and understanding of our surroundings and experiences in life.

 Abstract art can be a powerful expression of feelings, beliefs, thoughts and ideas.
 Our lives are full of many complications and complexities.
 Our feelings, beliefs, thoughts and ideas are a reflection of these complications.